Founders' Day celebrates National Parks at Herbert Hoover National Historic Site

 Contact: Adam Prato, (319) 643-7855

-On Saturday, August 25, 2007 Herbert Hoover National Historic Site will celebrate the 91st anniversary of the National Park Service’s establishment.
+WEST BRANCH, IOWA— On Monday, August 25, 2008 Herbert Hoover National Historic Site will celebrate the 92nd anniversary of the National Park Service’s establishment.
 The National Park Service manages 391 national parks, historic sites, and monuments across the United States.
 Although Congress created the first National Park, Yellowstone, in 1872, there was no real system of national parks until a federal bureau, the National Park Service, was created on August 25, 1916.
-Admission to Herbert Hoover National Historic Site and the Herbert Hoover Presidential Library and Museum will be free.

 Junior Ranger activity booklets will be available at the Visitor Center for children ages 5 to 14.
 Children can earn Junior Ranger badges by completing the booklet.

 Guided walking tours of the historic buildings and grounds will meet at the Visitor Center at 10:00 a.m., 11:00 a.m., 1:00 p.m., 2:00 p.m. and 3:00 p.m.
 Living history interpreters will demonstrate historic crafts, games, music, school teaching, and other activities from 19th century West Branch.

 At 10:00 a.m., meet a park ranger in front of the Presidential Library and Museum for a guided tour of the tallgrass prairie.
 The walk is one half-mile and lasts about one hour.
 Bring water, dress for the weather, and wear comfortable walking shoes.
 Hats, sunscreen, sunglasses, and insect repellent are also recommended.